mp3butcher/osg4noob/README.md

 #### osg graphical editor
 This is a test case of using PMOC on OpenSceneGraph Libraries.

-In order to edit qmls at runtime (using qtcreator) setup environment variable PMOC_NOCACHE (to disable qml caching)
+In order to edit qmls at runtime (using qtcreator) you will have to disable cache (plugins managment menu)

 | Dependencies |
 -------------